-At our inaugural ‘Women in COG’ event on the 20th May, we met Dr Charlotte Summers, a Reader in Intensive Care Medicine at the University of Cambridge who practices clinically at Cambridge University Hospital.
-Charlotte spent last year on the front line treating patients with COVID-19 in intensive care, while leading the national HEAL-COVID clinical trial and several other respiratory research projects.
+At our inaugural ‘Women in COG’ event we met Dr Charlotte Summers, who spent last year on the front line treating patients with COVID-19 in intensive care, while leading the national HEAL-COVID clinical trial and several other respiratory research projects.
 She shared her inspirational story, and we heard first-hand how unwavering determination helped her to defy expectations and become an esteemed clinician-scientist.

 Growing up in the southwest of the UK, Charlotte didn’t have a traditional academic background.
 Neither of her parents had been to university, yet they strongly valued education and, with two daughters, saw no reason why their girls couldn’t pursue the same opportunities as boys at school.